 The resulting models have been integrated into a Common Earth Model ready for quantitative 3D GIS analysis and integration with additional geoscientific data.
-An example of integrated interpretation using simple 3D GIS property query functionality is provided in section 6.
-Section 7 details the digital modelled, integrated, and visualization deliverables.
-Conclusions and recommendations are provided in sections 8 and 9, respectively.
+Section 5 details the digital modelled, integrated, and visualization deliverables.
+Conclusions and recommendations are provided in sections 6 and 7, respectively.
 Several pieces of background and reference material are provided in the appendices.